By accepting admission, the student assumes responsibility for knowing and complying with the regulations and procedures set forth by the University.

 Conferral of Degrees

-Degree conferral requires that the student be in good academic standing and that all requirements for the degree have been completed satisfactorily by the deadline specified in the Academic Calendar.
+Degree conferral requires that the student have a cumulative grade point average of 3.0 for all courses listed on the final Plan of Study and that all requirements for the degree have been completed satisfactorily by the deadline specified in the Academic Calendar.
 Degrees are conferred three times each year in August, December, and May.
 However, the only graduate Commencement ceremony is held annually in May.
 Students who qualify for degree conferral receive their diplomas by mail, normally within three months following conferral.

 Application for the Degree

-Formal application for a degree to be conferred must be filed online by the degree candidate using the Student Administration System.
-Information and instructions can be found on the Graduate School website under the section titled Current Students.
-If filing is not timely, conferral is delayed to the next conferral period, even though all other degree requirements may have been completed on time.
+Formal application for a degree to be conferred must be filed online by the degree candidate using the Student Administration System within the first four weeks of the student’s final semester.
+This application may be withdrawn at any time by the applicant.
+Information and instructions can be found on the Office of the Registrar website under the section titled Graduation.
+If all required paperwork and submissions needed for conferral are not received by the Office of the Registrar at least two weeks prior to the intended conferral date, conferral is delayed to the next conferral period, even though all other degree requirements may have been completed on time.

 The graduate Commencement ceremony is held once each year at the end of the spring semester.
 Individuals who have had degrees conferred at the end of the previous summer or fall semester, and candidates for degrees who complete degree requirements by the end of the spring semester may participate in the annual Commencement ceremony.
 Academic regalia appropriate for the University of Connecticut degree being conferred is strictly required for all who participate in the ceremony.
 Information concerning the Commencement ceremony, including academic regalia and guest tickets, is made available by the mid-spring semester, and can be found on the Graduate School website.